Molina Healthcare: Criticism and controversies

 Authorization Denials" reported that Molina Healthcare's Medicaid plans for financially vulnerable people had some of the highest denial percentages in the country.
 It was reported, that Molina Healthcare operated plans that denied medical care under requests for prior authorization of services in more than 25% of cases in 2019.
 About 2.7 million people were enrolled in these plans at the time, while another 8.4 million people were enrolled in plans with denial rates higher than average at 15-25%.
 Some plans had even higher denial rates, as their Illinois plan 41% of requests.

 Philanthropy

 In May 2022, MolinaCares presented a $100,000 grant to support Compass Health's Broadway Campus Redevelopment Project.
 The grant will aid funding of construction of a 72,000 square-foot, state-of-the-art facility that will expand community-based behavioural health care services and its workforce in northwest Washington.

+In August 2026, MolinaCares awarded a grant of $150,000 to literacy non-profit Indy Reads, to launch a new program in health literacy, in partnership with Molina Healthcare.

 Awards and recognition

 Molina Healthcare was awarded the 2011 Alfred P. Sloan Award for Business Excellence in Workplace Flexibility.
 The award ranked Molina Healthcare in the top 20 percent of employers nationally in terms of its programs, policies and culture for creating an effective and flexible workplace.
 In 2006, Molina Healthcare was named among the 100 best corporate citizens by Business Ethics magazine.
 In 2005, Time magazine recognized Dr. J. Mario Molina, then CEO of Molina Healthcare, as one of the 25 most influential Hispanics in America.

 The company ranked 155th on the 2021 Fortune 500 list of the largest United States corporations by revenue.
 The company ranked 126th on the 2023 Fortune 500 list of the largest United States corporations by revenue.